 Watch the webinar about Parylene’s proven corrosion resistance.

 Parylene coatings are known for robust protection from liquids, corrosion, chemicals, and strong electrical activity at a fraction of the thickness of alternative coatings, such as acrylics, epoxies, silicones, and urethanes.
 Additionally, Parylene is biocompatible, with beneficial optical properties, and delivers superior protection at 50% thickness of conventional coatings, such as acrylic conformal coating or epoxy.
-However, the perceived cost of Parylene dimer and Parylene labor costs, compared to other conformal coatings, can give design teams hesitation as they consider incorporating high-reliability protection into their project.
+But, Parylene dimer and labor can be costly.
+So, design teams may hesitate to use them for high-reliability protection.

-• CVD coatings (chemical vapor deposition) entail long batch times leading to higher labor costs and low throughput
+CVD coatings (chemical vapor deposition) entail long batch times.
+This raises labor costs and lowers throughput

-Although these assumptions are unfounded, it is a fact that Parylene coating is typically the most costly of all conformal coating options.
-As a result, it's important to choose a partner who can work within your budget constraints and assist you in estimating potential expenses.
+These assumptions are unfounded.
+But Parylene coating is the most costly of all conformal coating options.
+So, choose a partner who can work within your budget.
+They should also help you estimate potential costs.

 How to Calculate the Cost of Parylene

-At HZO, we have crafted processes and procedures to lower the costs of the Parylene coating processes.
-However, three factors are pertinent to the price regardless of whom you work with.
+At HZO, we have crafted processes and procedures to cut the costs of Parylene coating.
+Yet, three factors are pertinent to the price regardless of whom you work with.

 Common varieties, such as Parylene C and Parylene N, are less costly in raw coating material known as Parylene dimer.
-“Specialty types” such as Parylene-AF4 will cost more but will enable better performance in terms of UV and heat resistance.
-A consultation with a Parylene conformal coating services provider, such as HZO, will help you determine which Parylene type is most suitable for your project.
+“Specialty types,” such as Parylene-AF4, will cost more but enable better UV and heat resistance.
+Consult HZO, a Parylene coating service, to find the best Parylene type for your project.

 Masking can be more complex with Parylene coatings, resulting in increased labor.
-However, altering the design of your product can make it easier to coat and mask, reducing associated costs.
-HZO has industry-leading automated and semi-automated masking and demasking equipment, simplifying the process and reducing expenses should you choose to work with us.
+However, changing your product's design can reduce costs.
+It would make it easier to coat and mask.
+HZO has industry-leading automated and semi-automated masking and demasking equipment.
+Working with us simplifies the process and cuts costs.

 Quantity and Size of Objects that Require Coating

-With Parylene, the objects you need to coat are placed into a vacuum chamber as part of the chemical vapor deposition (CVD) coating process, and each coating run will have a fixed cost.
-However, you can optimize the number of components coated in each run to lower the coating cost per item.
-Meanwhile, we have built proprietary coating equipment that can house more items at once per coating run than any other Parylene company in the industry, minimizing costs per coating run.
+With Parylene, the objects you need to coat are placed into a vacuum chamber as part of the chemical vapor deposition (CVD) coating process.
+Each coating run will have a fixed cost.
+But, you can optimize the number of components coated in each run to lower the coating cost per item.
+(Meanwhile, HZO has built proprietary coating equipment that can house more items at once per run than any other Parylene company.
+This minimizes costs per run.)

 Other Critical Considerations When Evaluating Parylene’s Price